Sunday, February 4, 2024

 Vic's Chicken

-Please read the whole recipe through before you start as steps are taken to avoid contamination of any bacteria that may be on the raw chicken.
+Please read the whole recipe through before you start, as steps are taken to avoid contamination from any bacteria that may be on the raw chicken.

 Salt